skulpt/skulpt/app_a.rst

 you make a change that you think doesn't affect the program, and it does, that can tip you off.

-|rle_open| You can also wrap your debugging print statements in some
-condition, so that you suppress much of the output.
+You can also wrap your debugging print statements in some condition, so that you suppress much of the output.
 For example, if you are trying to find an element using a binary search, and it is not working, you might code up a debugging print statement inside